Gateshead International Stadium: Gateshead Senators

 The Gateshead Senators (originally the Gateshead International Senators) are an American football club formed in 1988 when the Newcastle Senators, who played at Northern Rugby Club, moved across the Tyne to play at the Gateshead International Stadium.
-The club has had mixed fortunes but their most successful season came in 1999.
+The club have had mixed fortunes, but their most successful season came in 1999.
 Having won eight of their nine games in the regular season, the team won the Division One North title and advanced to the end-of-season playoffs.
 After beating the Merseyside Nighthawks 43–0 in the quarter-finals, the Senators defeated the Essex Spartans 33–19 in the semi-finals to reach the championship final.
 At the Saffron Lane Stadium in Leicester, the Senators faced the Bristol Aztecs.
 In a tight encounter, the Senators claimed the Division One British American Football League title with a 7–2 victory.
 The club reached the playoffs again in the next three seasons but were unable to replicate that success, and after a season voluntarily spent in Division Two in 2003, returned to Division One North in 2004.
-They continue to play in that division, and in the 2012 season failed to make the playoffs after recording five wins and five defeats in their ten games.
+They continue to play in that division and, in the 2012 season, failed to make the playoffs after recording five wins and five defeats in their ten games.

 The Senators were a tenant at Gateshead Stadium from 1988 to 2011.
-In 2012, the club announced plans to move away from Gateshead for the start of the 2012 season to create "a better game-day experience" and they now play at the Monkton Stadium.
+In 2012, the club announced plans to move away from Gateshead for the start of the 2012 season to create a better "game-day experience", and they now play at the Monkton Stadium.

+Newcastle United W.F.C.

+Newcastle United W.F.C are a professional English women's football club, affiliated with Newcastle United F.C.
+They were founded in 1989 and are based at the Newcastle United Academy Training Centre, Benton, Newcastle upon Tyne.
+On 25 July 2025.
+The club announced that they were leaving their home at Kingston Park and moving to Gateshead’s, all-seater venue.
+The move was prompted as Newcastle needed permanent access to a predominantly natural grass pitch, complying with current Women's Super League (WSL) rules, which means a “Grass Pitch” (as that term is defined in the Laws of the Game).
+As part of the move promotion hunting, Newcastle United Women will invest in an elite playing surface and upgraded facilities.